Parallelism in Writing Sentences with Examples

 - We needed several items for the obstacle course: a field, a jump rope, a fence short enough to walk on, a wheelbarrow, a roll of tape to mark where they would stand on tiptoe, and a strip of grass the kids could roll on to the finish line.

-- Cheryl bought a chocolate donut, a cinnamon bun, three donut holes, and two twists.
+- Cheryl bought five chocolate donuts, a cinnamon bun, three donut holes, and two twists.

-Colons before a list: You want your list to be easy to read.
+You want your list to be easy to read.
 One way to do this is to put a colon before the start of the list.
-Using cue words like the category (benefits) and a keyword indicating a list is coming (include) also help the reader.
+Sometimes, you might use cue words like "include" or "the following" to start your list.

 - Benefits of mentoring relationships include: sharing clinical knowledge, developing mentee’s skills, helping others, and supporting the profession.